22yeets22/High-Seas-Automation/README.md

 ## Features
 - **Auto AI Vote**: Automatically uses llama to write an AI response.
 - **Ctrl-Enter Quick Submit**: A quick keybind to submit the response.
+- **Doubloon Ranker**: Quickly see which one of your projects are doing the best.
 - more coming...

 ## Installation